johnwargo/pi-remind/readme.md

 Revision History
 =================================
+2016-08-16: Changed activity lights to blue for checking and green for success.
+That seemed to be better as it now has red for failure and green for success.
+Made constants out of the colors used so the app's behavior can be changed more easily in one place.

 2016-08-15: Updated the `show_activity_light` function, renamed the function to `set_activity_light` and updated it so it takes a `color` paremeter.
 Modified the flash_all_lights to take a `color` parameter.
 Renamed `flash_all_lights` and `flass_random_lights` to `flash_all` and `flash_random`.

 2016-08-09: Added code to set the status light after flashing the LEDs.
 Otherwise, within 10 minutes of an event, you wouldn't see the status light indicating that the app is running.